-For example, if the agreed upon price is $13, and the rentee wants to stay 4 nights at the Animal Kingdom Lodge Villas, which will require 40 points during a given time of year, the total payment under the agreement will be $520, or $130 per night.
+For example, if the agreed upon price is $14, and the rentee wants to stay 4 nights at the Animal Kingdom Lodge Villas, which will require 40 points during a given time of year, the total payment under the agreement will be $520, or $130 per night.
 The owner calls or goes online to check Disney Vacation Club availability at the resort where the reservation is desired, and the agreement is finalized if there is availability.
-There are a few other details that will be discussed below, but that’s the general jist of renting Disney Vacation Club points.
+There are a few other details that will be discussed below, but that’s the general gist of renting Disney Vacation Club points.

 In recent years, renting points has gone from relatively uncommon to a bit more mainstream practice.
 There are individual owners who rent points because they either aren’t going to be able to use their points or need a way to offset some of the considerable cost of membership, and there are companies that exist solely for the purpose of renting Disney Vacation Club points to savvy Walt Disney World and Disneyland guests.

 Let’s start with the pros and cons of renting DVC points in general to determine whether it’s right for you…

 The biggest benefit of renting Disney Vacation Club points is saving money.
 The example of Animal Kingdom Lodge Villas above is a good one.
-If you wanted to book a stay August 19-23, 2013 in a value view studio, that’s exactly how many points you’d need, and how much it would cost if you rented points through one of the point renters.
+If you wanted to book a stay August 19-23 in a value view studio, that’s exactly how many points you’d need, and how much it would cost if you rented points through one of the point renters.

 The biggest downside to renting Disney Vacation Club points is that you don’t have total control over the reservation.
 Someone else books the reservation for you, and someone else has to make any changes to the reservation for you (such as adding Disney’s Magical Express or the Disney Dining Plan).
 Disney Vacation Club won’t discuss the reservation with non-members, so even if your name is on it, you’re at the mercy of the person who booked it if you need changes.